-• Phone: (301) 496-4357 or my.nih.gov
+• Phone: (301) 496-4357

 IV.
-Training
+TRAINING

 A. Initial Training

 Designation of an individual to be a cardholder and/or a CAO is an IC prerogative, subject to the delegation of authority being approved by the NIH Purchase Card Program at or below the micro-purchase threshold (currently at \$3,000), and the Head of the Contracting Activity (HCA) for limits greater than the micro-purchase threshold.
 Cardholders and their CAO must comply with the required training, certifications, HHS guidelines, and other provisions stated within this supplement.